lorenzozanolin/Bachelor/README.md

 # CS Bachelor stuff
-Projects and abstracts of my bachelor's degree in Computer Science.
+Projects and abstracts of some of my bachelor's degree in Computer Science's courses.
 Most of the stuff is written in Italian.

 Manca poo,so e tutto il terzo anno